theupdateframework/taps/tap14.md

 version when performing an update in order to maintain security and functionality.

-If the change adds a new feature that is backwards compatible, for example in TAP 4 and TAP 10, it should be part of a new minor version.
+If the change adds a new feature that is backwards compatible, for example in TAP 4, it should be part of a new minor version.
 These TAPs add additional features to TUF, but clients that do not have these features will still be able to securely and reliably perform updates from repositories that support the TAPs.
 There may be minor differences as to which updates a client